GMoncrieff/lentilcurtain/content/about/_index.md

 hidden = true
 +++

-Hello World!

 My name is Glenn Moncrieff, I live in beautiful Cape Town, South Africa.
 I pass my time trying to think of smart ways of using data to solve problems.
 My favourite problems to solve are those that involve environmental protection or social justice.
-My most favourite problems to solve are those that involve the flora of South Africa, particulary the unquie and spectacular fynbos biome.
+My most favourite problems to solve are those that involve the flora of South Africa, particulary the unique and spectacular fynbos biome.
 I divide my energy among a few challanges:

 ## Data Science